 - title Assistant Coach - Offensive Line

-Kentucky native, Zach Yenser, who has an impressive resume in the professional and collegiate ranks, was named the offensive line coach at Kentucky in February of 2022.
+Kentucky native Zach Yenser, who has an impressive resume in the professional and collegiate ranks, enters his second season as the offensive line coach for the University of Kentucky football program in 2023.

-Yenser, originally from Fort Mitchell, Kentucky, returns to his home state after three seasons with the 49ers.
-Prior to that, he spent three seasons at Kansas (2015-17) as the run game coordinator/offensive line coach and had coaching stints at Southern Methodist (2018), California (2013-14), Louisiana Tech (2010-12), Colquitt County High School (2009) and Henderson State (2008).
+Yenser, originally from Fort Mitchell, Kentucky, returned to his home state after three seasons with the 49ers.
+Prior to that, he spent three seasons at Kansas (2015-17) as the run game coordinator/offensive line coach, while he also had coaching stints at Southern Methodist (2018), California (2013-14), Louisiana Tech (2010-12), Colquitt County High School (2009) and Henderson State (2008).
 He began his coaching career as a graduate assistant at his alma mater Troy University in 2007, working with special teams and the offensive lineman under former Wildcat and beloved UK assistant coach John Schlarman.

 “Zach is an incredible hire,” Stoops said.
 “He checks all of the boxes and is the total package.
 He grew up in Kentucky, he’s connected to John Schlarman, he has great relationships with people and is well-thought of in recruiting.
 He has college coaching experience and has spent the last three years in the NFL with the 49ers, an organization I greatly respect.
 This is a high-caliber hire and I couldn’t be more excited to have him coaching our offensive line.”

-This season, Yenser worked with offensive line coach Chris Foerster, helping the 49ers finish 10-7 in the regular season and advance to the NFC Championship Game for the second time in three seasons.
+Prior to coming to Lexington, during his final season with San Francisco (2021-22), Yenser worked with offensive line coach Chris Foerster to help the 49ers finish 10-7 in the regular season and advance to the NFC Championship Game for the second time in three seasons.
 The offensive line did not allow a sack during postseason play, the first time a squad hasn’t allowed a sack in two or more postseason games since the New England Patriots in 2018.
 San Francisco ranked seventh in the NFL in total offense (375.7 yards per game), averaging 248.3 passing yards and 127.4 rushing yards per game.

-Yenser, 38, spent two seasons with offensive line coach John Benton, and the 49ers offense averaged 370.2 yards per game (118.1 rushing yards; 252.1 passing yards) and ranked tied for 10th in the NFL with 19 rushing touchdowns in 2020.
+Yenser spent the prior two seasons (2019-20, 2020-21) with offensive line coach John Benton.
+He helped the 49ers offense averaged 370.2 yards per game (118.1 rushing yards; 252.1 passing yards) and ranked tied for 10th in the NFL with 19 rushing touchdowns in 2020.
 The offensive line was anchored by All-Pro tackle Trent Williams, who was named to his eighth Pro Bowl.

 In 2019, San Francisco’s offense become one of the best in the NFL.
 The 49ers finished second overall in rushing yards per game (141.1) and fourth in the NFL in total offense (381.1 yards per game).
 The team’s success on the ground continued in the postseason, as the 49ers offense rushed for an average of 204.0 yards per game.
 The 49ers finished the season with an NFC-best 13-3 record, winning the NFL Championship to advance to their seventh Super Bowl in franchise history, their first since 2013.